- IRS Provides Relief for Opportunity Zone Investors in Light of COVID-19 Pandemic

 - Business management operations based in the Opportunity Zones (or zones) must be necessary to generate 50% of all gross income.

-On top of that, the new guidelines allow extra consideration for businesses under a ‘facts and circumstances’ based on case-by-case scenarios.
+On top of that, the new guidelines allow extra consideration for businesses under ‘facts and circumstances’ based on case-by-case scenarios.

 2. Opportunity Zone Properties Straddling Non-Opportunity Zone Areas

-Based on numerous questions about property locations, the new regulations clarify whether a property can be partially located in a non-Opportunity Zone.
+Based on numerous questions about property locations, the 2019 regulations clarify whether a property can be partially located in a non-Opportunity Zone.
 The verdict is that owners can receive commercial real estate tax benefits as long as the majority of the property’s square footage lies within an Opportunity Zone.
 Furthermore, the square footage outside the zone must be contiguous to a portion or all of the property that is located within the zone.

 3. Rules Regarding Reinvestment and Commercial Real Estate Tax